StateX: Enhancing RNN Recall via Post-training State Expansion: Method

 \subsection{\OURS for SSM}

-The head merging method is not applicable to SSMs because there is only one key vector in each layer.
+The head merging method is not applicable to SSMs because there is only one query and key vector in each layer.
 For this RNN variant, we increase the key dimension by expanding the key and query projection layers.
-Specifically, we increase the hyperparameter $d_k$ (the original Mamba2 paper refers to this as the \textit{state dimension}) and the parameters $\theta_k,\theta_q$ that depend on it.
-Since these two sets of parameters are much smaller than the other components, the increase in total parameters is less than 1\% when we increase $d_k$ by 4$\times$.
+Specifically, we increase the hyperparameter $d_k$ (the original Mamba2 paper refers to this as the \textit{state dimension}) by appending new parameters $\left(\mathbf{\hat W}_q, \mathbf{\hat W}_k\in \mathbb R^{d\times (\hat d_k - d_k)}\right)$ to $\mathbf W_q, \mathbf W_k$, where $\hat d_k$ is the new expanded key dimension in \OURS. \OURS for SSM can be formulated as:

+Since $\mathbf W'_k,\mathbf W'_q$ are much smaller than the other components, the increase in total parameters is less than 1\% when we use $\hat d_k = 4d_k$.
 This modification is illustrated by Figure~\ref{fig:arch-modification} (right).
+A complete formulation is given in Appendix~\ref{sec:appendix-reinitialization}.